 Font Matching is Critical

 Start keeping in mind a simple rule: don’t mix more than 3 fonts and try to go for 2 if possible.
-Edu Birdie reviews suggest that when you exaggerate with fonts, your design will start feeling chaotic because it’s almost impossible to get that perfect combination that’ll “flow” naturally and will look appealing at the same time.
+When you exaggerate with fonts, your design will start feeling chaotic because it’s almost impossible to get that perfect combination that’ll “flow” naturally and will look appealing at the same time.

 In case you want to try a variation, simply do a variation by changing the font rather than adding a new one.
 Try to achieve that balance by trying italic, bold, or even underlined text.